Trained quantum neural networks are Gaussian processes: Trained quantum neural networks are Gaussian processes

 As we saw in the previous sections, $N(m)$ has to grow rapidly enough in order to ensure that a hypothesis of the form (\ref{condizione}) is verified.
 The main limit to this request is due to barren plateaus.
 Since, as we will see, (\ref{condizione}) is going to be generalized to

-we may wonder if there is an analogous problem with $N_K(m)$.
+\modifica{for some exponents $\alpha,\beta,\gamma,\delta$ and $\mu$ that will be specified later}, we may wonder if there is an analogous problem with $N_K(m)$.
 The aim of next lemma is to show that -- differently from $N(m)$ -- $N_K(m)$ does not suffer from the problem of a potential too weak growth\footnote{Because of the form of (\ref{condizione2}), a too weak growth would mean $N_K(m)=o(1)$ as $m\to\infty$.}.
 Furthermore, we will prove that a condition (\ref{condizione2}) can always be translated into the slightly stronger form (\ref{condizione}). \begin{lemma}[Bounding the NTK normalization] If Assumption \ref{zeromean} and Assumption \ref{assNTK} are satisfied, then

 which means that there exist $c_1,c_2>0$ and $m_0\in\mathbb{N}$ such that, for any $m\geq m_0$

 \end{lemma}

 \begin{proof} See \autoref{proofboundnorm}. \end{proof}